-The Joint Diploma in Women and Church is an initiative shared between the Institute of Higher Studies on Women of the Regina Apostolorum University, the Pontifical University Saint Thomas Aquinas, the Pontifical Salesian University, the Pontifical Urbaniana University, the Pontifical Faculty of Educational Sciences “Auxilium”, and the Institute of Theology for Consecrated Life “Claretianum”.
+The Joint Diploma in Women and the Church is an initiative shared between the Institute of Higher Studies on Women of the Regina Apostolorum University, the Pontifical Urbaniana University, the Pontifical Salesian University, the Pontifical University of Saint Thomas Aquinas, the Pontifical Faculty of Educational Sciences “Auxilium”, and the Claretianum Institute of Theology of Consecrated Life.

 The diploma is a laboratory of ideas for promoting the contribution of women in the Church and effective cooperation between men and women in different ecclesial environments, and between different vocations and charisms, taking into account the theological, anthropological, historical, canonical and pastoral principles that underlie it and taking into account the necessary diversity of cultures and geographical areas.

 This consideration is not disconnected from the issue on the lay faithful, posed above all by the Second Vatican Council and still not fully lived.
 Along with many examples of a fruitful collaboration between men and women in the life and mission of the Church, there are also cultural and other barriers that make it difficult for women to fully integrate into the life of society and the Church itself.
 Besides, although the question of the woman is not reducible to decision making, the Church is also convinced of the need to count on her contribution in this field.
 The journey must begin with a renewed understanding of the dignity of the baptismal priesthood, avoiding clericalization of the laity and of women in particular.

 At the same time, the Church needs to discover its feminine and maternal face to fully live its vocation.
 The horizon in which this reflection is placed is that of an “outgoing” Church, called to a missionary conversion of structures.
 What is the role of women in this context?

 Structure: The setting of the general program follows the dynamics of listening, discerning and acting.